It’s four sq metres of coffee goodness.

 Seeing huge potential in a storage cupboard below her flat, which was previously used to store the outdoor furniture for neighbouring bar Wine & Wallop, former hospitality worker Jemma decided to take a chance and go it alone, after losing most of her work as a result of the pandemic.

-The result has been a brand new local hotspot, which Didsbury dwellers have been flocking to frequently since its grand opening just two weeks ago.
+The result has been a brand new local hotspot, which Didsbury dwellers have been flocking to frequently since its grand opening back in May.

 Previously donning a 70s-esque woodchip aesthetic, the cupboard has been given a completely new lease of life – after failing to become an access point to the flats above.
 Now, the cupboard’s original brick has been revealed and cleaned up, with Jemma and her team fitting a bar, counter, fridges, storage and worktop space to create what is now known as KIOSK on Lapwing.